Type: Tied arch

 Length: 1185 ft

 Width: 66 ft

-The Sauvie Island Bridge serves as a gateway from outlying urban and industrial areas to the agricultural island north of Portland.
+The Wapato Bridge serves as a gateway from outlying urban and industrial areas to the agricultural Sauvie Island, north of Portland.
 The bridge features a main arch of weathering steel that extends above and below the deck.

 The tied-arch bridge replaces the first bridge to the island, which was built in 1950.
 Prior to bridge construction, the only way to get to and from the island was by boat or ferry.
 The old bridge was unable to support the weight of modern trucks, which put island farms and businesses at a disadvantage.
 The new bridge has improved facilities for motor vehicles, bikes and pedestrians, as well as improved resistance to earthquakes.
 By ensuring that island businesses can carry full loads, the bridge helps preserve Sauvie Island’s agriculture and rural way of life for generations to come.

 The main arch that spans the Multnomah Channel of the Columbia River is 365 feet long and 82 feet tall at its highest point.
 Fought and Company of Tigard, OR fabricated the weathering steel that composes the arch, which forms a thin, protective exterior coating of brown rust that requires little maintenance.
 The dark brown of the steel, along with the wheat-colored concrete, were designed to fit the rural setting.